Abdulrahman-Alsaedi/YouTube-Downloader/README.md

 * Ensure you have a stable internet connection during the download process.
 * Downloaded videos will be saved in the same directory where the script is executed.

-💡 Feel free to contribute or open an issue if you find a bug!␣␣
+💡 Feel free to contribute or open an issue if you find a bug! <br>
 📩 For suggestions or improvements, drop a message! 🚀